 Becoming a Monitor

-Due to the continued growth of the Scheme, we are looking for Monitors to carry out construction site, company and supplier visits in and around city locations across the UK.
+Due to the continued growth of the Scheme, there is always a demand for Monitors to carry out construction site, company and supplier visits in and around city locations across the UK and Ireland.

 The Scheme’s national network of experienced industry professionals visit and report on construction site, company and supplier activities, providing guidance and encouragement in order to raise industry standards.

 This role offers flexibility and would suit those looking for a part-time position or for a role that fits around existing commitments.
 If you are a current or retired experienced industry professional, with a wide and comprehensive knowledge of the UK construction industry, then this role is ideal for you.